 Breathing World competition FAQ’s

 Breathing World is a nationwide competition aimed at young composers aged 12 to 18 years in partnership with Laura Wright and run by DSWF.
-The competition is open from Thursday 9th September 2021 until 5pm (UK time) on the the 11th November 2021.
-It provides a chance for younger people to harness their creativity and use the arts to raise awareness about conservation and environmental issues.
+The competition is open until 5pm (UK time) on the 30th September 2022.
+It provides a chance for young people to harness their creativity and use the arts to raise awareness about conservation and environmental issues.
 For more information on the Breathing World competition and how it came about, click here and to enter this exciting youth composer competition click here.
-Below are some of the competition FAQ’s, if you have any further questions having reviewed all the available information, please contact the DSWF team on email@example.com.
+Below are some of the competition FAQ’s, if you have any further questions having reviewed all the available information and the Breathing World T&C’s, please contact the DSWF team on email@example.com.

 Who can enter Breathing World?